Daughters of Utah Pioneers

-The International Society Daughters of Utah Pioneers (often abbreviated as DUP or ISDUP) is a women's lineage-based organization dedicated to preserving the history of the European settlers of the geographic area covered by the State of Deseret and Utah Territory, including Mormon pioneers.
-The organization is open to any woman who is: (1) A direct-line descendant or legally adopted direct-line descendant with a pioneer ancestor; (2) the pioneer ancestor is a person who traveled to or through the geographic area covered by the State of Deseret/Utah Territory between July 1847 and 10 May 1869 (completion of the railroad, May 10, 1869); (3) over the age of eighteen, and of good character.
-Travel through the geographic area covered by the State of Deseret/Utah Territory can be either east to west, west to east, north to south, or south to north.
+The International Society Daughters of Utah Pioneers (often abbreviated as DUP or ISDUP) is a women's lineage-based organization dedicated to preserving the history of the settlers of the geographic area covered by the State of Deseret and Utah Territory, including Latter-Day Saint settlers (also known as Mormon pioneers).

+Membership in the DUP is restricted to direct descendants of these settlers of Utah from the years 1847 to 1869 who are women over 18 years of age.
+The activities of the organization, including erecting monuments, publishing Utah history books, and managing 86 museums containing pioneer artifacts, have contributed significantly to Utah historical commemoration and Mormon cultural memory in the intermountain west.
+There are 21,451 active members as of 2026.

 History

 The Daughters of Utah Pioneers was organized April 11, 1901 in Salt Lake City.
-Annie Taylor Hyde, a daughter of John Taylor, president of the Church of Jesus Christ of Latter-day Saints, invited a group of fifty-four women to her home seeking to perpetuate the names and achievements of the men, women and children who were the pioneers in founding this commonwealth.
-The DUP (ISDUP) followed the lead of other national lineage societies, such as the Daughters of the American Revolution, in acting as a nonpolitical and nonsectarian organization.
-In 1925, the now International Society Daughters of Utah Pioneers (ISDUP) and its local units were legally incorporated.
+Annie Taylor Hyde, a daughter of John Taylor, president of the Church of Jesus Christ of Latter-day Saints, invited a group of fifty-four women to her home seeking to "perpetuate the names and achievements of the men, women and children who were the pioneers in founding this commonwealth."

+The women who chartered the DUP followed the lead of other national lineage societies emerging during this period, such as the Daughters of the American Revolution (DAR), which formed in 1890 and also acted as a nonpolitical heritage organization invested in patriotism and education.
+The DAR, however, banned Mormon women from polygamist families until 1910.

+In 1925, the now International Society Daughters of Utah Pioneers (ISDUP) and its local units were legally incorporated with the state of Utah.

 Kate B. Carter was President of Daughters of Utah Pioneers from April 1941 until her death in September 1976, serving the longest of any of its presidents.
-She served as President of the Days of '47 Parade from its start in 1947 until her death.
+She served as President of the Days of '47 Parade from its start in 1947 until her death, edited the DUP's pioneer history publication series, and played a critical role in securing funding for the Pioneer Memorial Museum's construction in 1950.

+Impact on Utah History

+In later decades, the ISDUP (DUP) has worked to conserve historical sites and landmarks, to collect artifacts, relics, manuscripts, photographs, and to educate its members and the general public.